-A service contract is a contract between a BCO and VOCC where both parties agree to ship a specified volume of cargo at a specified and mutually agreed freight rate over a fixed period of time at a defined level of service.
+A service contract between a BCO and VOCC where both parties agree to ship a specified volume of cargo at a specified and mutually agreed freight rate over a fixed period at a defined level of service.

 This commitment from the BCO to ship the specified and mutually agreed volume is known as a Minimum Quantity Commitment (MQC).